fspmarshall/bbmt-blog/episodes/episode-1.md

 which are suitable for use in cryptography.
 The goal of a cryptographic hashing function is the be a one-way function.
 This means that it should, in theory, be impossible to reverse a hashing function and thereby determine what input values produced a given output.
-Furthermore, it should be infeasable to find two similar inputs which produce the same output (an event referred to as a "collision").
+Furthermore, it should be infeasible to find two similar inputs which produce the same output (an event referred to as a "collision").
 If built correctly, a cryptographic hashing function can be thought of as a fingerprinter for data.
 If a piece of data produces